UBER

 System

-The 11 moments were only useful if teams could act on them.
-The system design work was about making that possible at scale.
+The 11 moments were only useful if teams could act on them

 On the customer experience side, the 11 moments were mapped into 8 Experience Platforms, each one a specific opportunity space where investment in emotional quality would most affect loyalty.
 These replaced ad hoc briefs as the shared planning foundation across functions.
 For the first time, Ops, Product, Marketing, and Support were working from the same picture of the rider, with the same language for what mattered.